About Miniature Aussiedoodle

 The Miniature Aussidoodle is considered an extremely bright dog.

 The Miniature Aussiedoodle is known by many other names including Toy Aussiedoodle, Miniature Aussie-Poo, Mini Aussie-Poo, Toy Aussie-Poo, Mini Aussiedoodle and Toy Aussiepoo.
 Because of his Designer Dog status he is not recognized by the American Kennel Club (AKC) but is by the Canine Hybrid Club (ACHC) and the International Designer Canine Registry (IDCR).
+Such partial recognition status is sadly common for most newer designer dog breeds, simply because they are a mix of two purebred dogs, and as such they do not fit into the strict rules and standards of the official kennel clubs.

 Photo credit: Hcommunications/Bigstock; Rachelli DAngelo/Bigstock; Rachelli DAngelo/Bigstock